The Saint Mark's Choir of Boys & Girls

 Becoming a Chorister

 Children of any religious affiliation, or no affiliation, are warmly welcomed.
 As choristers participate in the parish’s worship, they learn about Christian faith and the Episcopal tradition in an environment that teaches God’s love for everyone and respects other faith traditions.
-(Additional opportunities for Christian Education include Saint Mark’s Schola on Sunday mornings at 10 a.m. immediately following the 9 a.m.
+(Additional opportunities for Christian Education include Saint Mark’s Schola, Young Disciples, and Connect on Sunday mornings at 10 a.m. immediately following the 9 a.m.
 Family Mass.
-Through singing, art, bible stories and prayer, Schola guides children and youth ages 3 and up to explore their faith more deeply and in creative ways.)

 Rehearsal and Performance Schedule